 - Unless otherwise stated, all concentrations are provided on a wet basis in units of ppmv.
-Those compounds having values less than their respective field MDL are listed as BDL -Below Detection Limit. - For compounds that had periods where the FTIR concentration result was below the detection limit of the FTIR, 1/2 the reported field MDL was used for calculating the average concentrations.
+Those compounds having values less than their respective field MDL are listed as BDL -Below Detection Limit. - For compounds that had periods where the FTIR concentration result was below the detection limit of the FTIR, /2 the reported field MDL was used for calculating the average concentrations.
+If this resulting average was below the MDL, then a less the MDL was reported for this compound.

-Table 5-6Timeline of Collected FTIR Data
+Table 5-6 Timeline of Collected FTIR Data